jacebenson/jace.pro/content/post/2018-10-24-atf/index.md

 event called "Hactoberfest" where you can sign up and get a shirt after 5 pull requests.

-I've made a repo to build out tests for all of servicenow's tool to help everyone get there.
+I've made a repo to build out tests for all of ServiceNow's tool to help everyone get there.

 Check it out [on Github](https://atf.jace.pro).